Resources

 Statement of lived experience – supports dispute

-This template helps you put together a statement of your lived experience so the NDIA can better understand how your disability impacts you and why you need the supports you are asking for.
+This template helps you put together a statement of your lived experience so the NDIA can better understand how your disability impacts you and why you need the supports you have asked for.
 The more detail and examples you give, the better.

 Carer statement – supports dispute